Nanoflare: Nanoflares and coronal heating

 Flares themselves – and microflares, which when studied in detail seem to have the same physics – are highly intermittent in space and time, and would not therefore be relevant to any requirement for continuous heating.

 On the other hand, in order to explain very rapid and energetic phenomena such as solar flares, the magnetic field should be structured on distances of the order of the metre.

 The Alfvén waves generated by convective motions in the photosphere can go through the chromosphere and transition region, carrying an energy flux comparable to that required to sustain the corona.

 Anyway, wavetrain periods observed in the high chromosphere and in the lower transition region are of the order of 3-5 min.
 These times are longer than the time taken by Alfvén waves to cross a typical coronal loop.
 This means that most of the dissipative mechanisms may provide enough energy only at distances further from the solar corona.

 More probably, the Alfvén waves are responsible for the acceleration of the solar wind in coronal holes.

 The theory initially developed by Parker of micro-nanoflares is one of those explaining the heating of the corona as the dissipation of electric currents generated by a spontaneous relaxation of the magnetic field towards a configuration of lower energy.

 The magnetic energy is thus transformed into Joule heating.

 The braiding of the field lines of the coronal magnetic flux tubes provokes events of magnetic reconnection with a consequent change of the magnetic field at small length-scales without a simultaneous alteration of the magnetic field lines at large length-scales.

 In this way it can be explained why coronal loops are stable and so hot at the same time.

 The Ohmic dissipation by currents could be a valid alternative to explain the coronal activity.
 For many years the magnetic reconnection has been invoked as the main power source of solar flares.
 However this heating mechanism is not very efficient in large current sheets, while more energy is released in turbulent regimes when nanoflares happen at much smaller scale-lengths, where non-linear effects are not negligible.

+The complete lifecycle of a nanoflare has been reported.
+The researchers documented the process of selective ion heating via magnetic reconnection within low-lying, previously unresolved solar coronal loops.
+These loops were observed to undergo rapid heating from temperatures of a few thousand degrees Celsius to several million degrees within a span of tens of seconds, followed by a gradual cooldown, delivering enough energy to heat the corona to multi-million degree Celsius.